 Don’t make generalities like “you always” or “you never.”
 Don’t talk on and on.
 Attacking your partner will elicit a defensive response.
 Although you may feel more powerful for a time, you will end up feeling lonely because you’ve damaged the relationship.

 Do: Help your partner feel safe.
 Keep your dialogue personal and specific.
 Speak about yourself and your own feelings.
+Speak in short sound bites and make sure your partner understands you before you offer the next sound bite.

 Don’t discuss conflicts in the bedroom or at the kitchen table.
 You do not want to associate the bedroom with conflict.
 The bedroom is for rest, sleep and romance.
 We don’t digest food well when we are emotionally upset.